 Have you ever had an electric shock?
 Well, many people think that DC current is more dangerous than AC current as far as an Electric shock is concerned.
-To find out which one is more dangerous, let us go back to the basics of AC current and DC current.
+Let’s find the answer, which is more dangerous AC or DC?

-An alternating current flow in sinewave (as shown in the figure below) pattern.
+An alternating current flow in the sinewave (as shown in the figure below) pattern.
 The current switches direction back and forth.
-We can find an AC current in household appliances, lights, fans etc.
+We can find an AC current in household appliances, lights, fans, etc.

 Let me tell you that apart from the type of current, the severity of an electric shock depends on other factors also.
 Such as,